apache/aurora/docs/features/job-updates.md

   the new config instance.

-The Aurora client continues through the instance list until all tasks are updated, in `RUNNING,` and healthy for a configurable amount of time.
+The Aurora client continues through the instance list until all tasks are updated.
 If the client determines the update is not going well (a percentage of health checks have failed), it cancels the update.

+Currently, the scheduler job updater uses two mechanisms to determine when to stop monitoring instance update state: a time-based grace interval and health check status.

+Job updates with health checks disabled (e.g. no ‘health’ port is defined in .aurora portmap) will rely on a time-based grace interval called [watch_secs] (../reference/configuration.md#updateconfig-objects).
+An instance will start executing task content when reaching `STARTING` state.
+Once the task sandbox is created, the instance is moved into `RUNNING` state.
+Afterward, the job updater will start the watch_secs countdown to ensure an instance is healthy, and then complete the update.

+Job updates with health check enabled will rely on health check status.
+When instance reaching `STARTING` state, health checks are performed periodically by the executor to ensure the instance is healthy.
+An instance is moved into `RUNNING` state only if a minimum number of consecutive successful health checks are performed during the initial warmup period (defined by [initial_interval_secs] (../reference/configuration.md#healthcheckconfig-objects)).
+If watch_secs is set as zero, the scheduler job updater will complete the update immediately.
+Otherwise, it will complete the update after the watch_secs expires.

 Update cancellation runs a procedure similar to the described above update sequence, but in reverse order.
 New instance configs are swapped